-1.7.4.
+1.7.5.
 If the system is not activated during any of the verification tests, all headform tests shall be conducted in undeployed position according to Annex 5, paragraphs 3., 4., and 5. of this Regulation.

-1.7.5.
-For tests with stationary vehicle: the vehicle shall be set to the normal running condition as specified by the manufacturer for a vehicle speed corresponding to the particular use case.
+1.7.6.
+For tests with stationary vehicle: the vehicle shall be set to the normal running condition as specified by the manufacturer for a vehicle speed corresponding to the particular use case (lower deployment velocity threshold, nominal velocity).

 2. Verification of the Total Response Time and /or Sensing Time at Nominal Velocity